mitmath/1806/summaries.md

 [Gaussian Elimination](http://nbviewer.jupyter.org/github/stevengj/1806/blob/master/lectures/Gaussian-elimination.ipynb)

 [PSET 1](http://nbviewer.jupyter.org/github/stevengj/1806/blob/master/psets/Pset1%20Spring2018%20Prof.Edelman.ipynb) is now online.

+**Further reading:** Textbook sections 2.1 and 2.2.
+Strang [lecture 2 video](https://www.youtube.com/watch?v=QVKj3LADCnA).

+In the first lecture, we perform Gaussian elimination the "high school" way, by putting A next to b and performing row operations.
+In the next lecture we will move into a more matrix computation view by bringing in Elimination matrices.
+At the end of the notebook above I did a little machine learning experiment where Gaussian elimination accurately finds the unknown parameters in a 3-vector w right away with one backslash, while traditional machine learning can take a long time.
+I'm not sure if traditional machine learning can be improved, but if any of you try running another software library and see better results, I'd be very interested.

 As I'm sure you know, the world needs creative people who understand concepts and how to use them.
 This course  does not emphasize hand computation like the old days.